-- 1. You must log onto the computer using an account that has administrative privileges. - 2.
-Uninstall any previous BitFlow SDK releases before installing this release.
-See the sections "Uninstalling Previous Versions of the SDK" on page 8 for more information. - 3.
-You should install the SDK first, before installing any BitFlow boards in your computer.
-The installation process will be simpler if the Windows Hardware Wizard finds a new board after the drivers have been installed. - 4.
-If you are upgrading from a previous release, please be sure to read the "\BitFlow SDK 5.70\Docs\changes.txt" file to see what is new and what has changed in this release. - 5.
-This SDK is compatible with 32-bit and 64-bit versions of of Windows XP, Server 2003, Server 2008, Vista, Windows 7.
-The Road Runner, R3 and Raven family are only supported on 32-bit operating systems.
-The installer will automatically detect your operating system and install the correct 32-bit or 64-bit files files.
+1. You must log onto the computer using an account that has administrative privileges.

+2. Uninstall any previous BitFlow SDK releases before installing this release.
+See "Installed components" on page 7 for more information.

+3. You should install the SDK first, before installing any BitFlow boards in your computer.
+The installation process will be simpler if the Windows finds a new board after the drivers have been installed.
-Running 32-bit Applications on 64-bit Windows

-Starting with SDK 5.60, 32-bit applications are supported on 64-bit Windows.
-If you are planning on running 32-bit applications on 64-bit Windows please select the option "Install 32-bit binaries on 64-bit Windows".
-Selecting this option will cause both the 64-bit and the 32-bit binary components to be installed.
-With both types of binaries installed, both 32-bit and 64-bit applications will run correctly on 64-bit Windows.
+4. If you are upgrading from a previous release, please be sure to read the "\BitFlow SDK 6.5\Docs\changes.txt" file to see what is new and what has changed in this release.

+5. This SDK is compatible with 32-bit and 64-bit versions of Windows 7, Windows 8 and Windows 10.
+The installer will automatically detect your operating system and install the correct 32-bit or 64-bit files.

+Secure Boot

+Starting Windows 10, Microsoft is requiring all drivers be attestation signed.
+This is an extra layering of driver signing that attempts to make Windows 10 more secure.
+Note that this requirement is only enforced if Windows 10 is installed an on system with secure boot turned on (in the BIOS).
+Starting with SDK 6.30 BitFlow drivers are attestation signed and are compatible with Windows 10 running in secure boot mode.